 SAT Scores including new categories of score reporting

-Completed answer sheets are securely transported to the College Board's processing center.
+As of 2022, completed answer sheets are securely transported to the College Board's processing center.
 For multiple-choice sections of the test, answer sheets are then scanned and analyzed on the basis of the filled-in circles, and a raw score is calculated.
 The raw score simply represents the number of correct answers.
 This raw score is then converted to a scaled score, which accounts for variations in test difficulty.
 Score reports reflect scaled scores rather than raw scores.
 The process for essay scoring is based on two independent readers, who are trained in College Board practices and policies to ensure fairness and accuracy.
 SAT scores are usually reported about two months after the test date, and students are generally notified by email when their scores are ready.

 When the SAT is offered in digital format, beginning in 2023 for international students and 2024 for students in the United States, scores will be calculated after testing is completed and provided to students within a few days, rather than the current wait time of a few weeks.